 - Telephone panel interview

-Regardless of the interview type involved, one or more formats may be encountered.
-Again, the format will refer to the questioning methods or techniques used to acquire information from and/or assess the applicants.
-Sometimes, several formats may be used together during the same interview.
+Regardless of the interview format involved, one or more types may be encountered.
+Again, the type will refer to the questioning methods or techniques used to acquire information from and/or assess the applicants.
+Sometimes, several types may be used together during the same interview.
 These may include:

 - Q & A

 - Skill Tests